 - Parties are free to determine the number of arbitrators.

-a.
-If the parties have agreed that a sole arbitrator is to be appointed, the parties are free to mutually agree on the sole arbitrator.
+- If the parties have agreed that a sole arbitrator is to be appointed, unless the parties have agreed otherwise, the procedure for the appointment shall be:

-- Unless the parties have agreed otherwise, the procedure for the appointment of 3 arbitrators shall be:
+- If the parties have agreed that three arbitrators are to be appointed, unless the parties have agreed otherwise, the procedure for the appointment shall be:

 Rule 5 – Challenge to the Arbitrators